Gabriel28/PraticeNodeJS/README.md

 # PraticeNodeJS - Repo for training

-# This repo was created a CRUD with:
+# This repository aims to create a CRUD to training of basics concepts with:

 - Node
 - MySql